alxarafe/alxarafe/README.md

 # alxarafe

-Alxarafe is a refactoring of the ERP-CRM Dolibarr.

-Alxarafe is installed on Dolibarr with the idea of replacing it completely, using NameSpaces, an MVC pattern, object-oriented programming, and a more up-to-date version of PHP.

-The objective would be to find an alternative to migrate the Dolibarr facilities to more modern software, with the idea of being able to replace it completely without ceasing to use what already exists.
+Alxarafe, it reads Aljarafe, is a free software project, which aims to become a simple but powerful development environment, designed with PHP 7.4 and composer, following an MVC design pattern.

+The main objective is to keep a learning curve, as short as possible, with a simple, flexible and robust development ( almost nothing!).

+Alxarafe will be designed to be an independent project, but it may overlap with Dolibarr to try to replace it in the future.

+The code developed here can be used by the Dolibarr community to improve its product.